 Employers value nurses who know how to research the most relevant science on nursing practice and patient care, and the Institute of Medicine’s 2010 Future of Nursing report found that nurses with a BSN have better research and evaluation skills.
 In an effort to build a roster of knowledgeable, research-minded nursing staff, many hospitals require their nurses to have a BSN degree.

 ASN-trained nurses, don’t lose hope.
-Joyce’s RN-BSN degree completion program provides ample research experience and creates an environment for licensed RNs to integrate advanced nursing knowledge into their work.
+Joyce’s RN to BSN program provides ample research experience and creates an environment for licensed RNs to integrate advanced nursing knowledge into their work.
 It’s designed by and for working nurses, and can help you increase your skills, hireability, and salary in just over one year of flexible coursework.

 Related Resource: What CCNE Accreditation Means for RN-BSN Students